AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/get-started.md

 ---
-title: Set up Adobe GenStudio for Performance Marketing
+title: Get started with Adobe GenStudio for Performance Marketing
-description: Learn how to set up your GenStudio for Performance Marketing to generate new brand-aligned marketing content.
+description: Learn how to get started with your GenStudio for Performance Marketing to generate new brand-aligned marketing content.
 level: Beginner
 feature: Prompt, Brands Service, Personas Service, Products Service, Generative AI, Guidelines
 exl-id: bcb03198-bbcb-45ae-af01-25c1e834b563
 ---

-# Set up Adobe GenStudio for Performance Marketing
+# Get started with Adobe GenStudio for Performance Marketing

+Adobe GenStudio for Performance Marketing offers a comprehensive suite of tools designed to streamline content creation, management, and analysis.
+It infuses the content creation lifecycle with generative AI capabilities that transform how marketing content is created, reviewed, shared, and analyzed.

+## Start creating, sharing, and reviewing content

+If you are new to generative AI-based tools or are simply curious about GenStudio for Performance Marketing's core principles, see [Concepts](concepts.md) and [Write effective prompts](effective-prompts.md).
+You can also check out [Adobe GenStudio Academy](genstudioacademy.md), Adobe's online learning platform about using generative AI technologies in the creative process.
+Register for GenStudio Academy [here](http://adobe.ly/genstudioacademyregistration).

+## Train GenStudio for Performance Marketing

+GenStudio for Performance Marketing need information about your brand and markets in order to optimally enhance brand-compliant content creation.
+Training materials include examples, descriptions of customer [personas](/help/user-guide/guidelines/personas.md) and [products](/help/user-guide/guidelines/products.md), and [brand guidelines](/help/user-guide/guidelines/overview.md).
-GenStudio system managers prepare their organization's Adobe GenStudio for Performance Marketing environment before content editors and collaborators start creating and reviewing campaign assets.
-These preliminary set-up tasks focus on either manually entering or uploading the organization-specific information that the product's generative AI capabilities can use to support content creation.

-Once an Adobe system admin has provisioned your organization's product instance and assigned GenStudio system manager permissions, a GenStudio system manager can prepare the product's underlying generative AI framework by either manually entering or uploading your organization's specific brand requirements.
+System managers set up Adobe GenStudio for Performance Marketing by entering or uploading organization-specific information.
+This preparation ensures that content editors and collaborators can effectively use the generative AI features to create and review campaign assets.
+Once an Adobe system administrator has provisioned your organization's product instance and assigned GenStudio system manager permissions, a GenStudio system manager can prepare the product's underlying generative AI framework by either manually entering or uploading your organization's specific brand requirements.

-## Step 1: Add guidelines
+### Step 1: Add guidelines

 Setting up the key building blocks of your organization's brand identity is an essential prerequisite for the work of content editors and collaborators.
-Guidelines capture brand characteristics such as logos, tone of voice, and color palettes.
-You can either upload brand guideline documents or manually enter brand information.
+[Guidelines](./guidelines/overview) capture brand characteristics such as logos, tone of voice, and color palettes.
+You can either upload [[!DNL Brands] guidelines](./guidelines/brands) documents or manually enter brand information. [[!DNL Personas] guidelines](./guidelines/personas) and [[!DNL Products] guidelines](./guidelines/products) are important, too.
 GenStudio for Performance Marketing's underlying generative AI capabilities use these guidelines to establish guardrails that guide the content generation.

-### Prepare your guideline documents
+#### Prepare your guideline documents

-Comprehensive, focused [!DNL Brands], [!DNL Products], and [!DNL Personas] guidelines define core aspects of your organization's marketing campaigns.
-GenStudio for Performance Marketing extracts information from this information to begin building your brand.
+Comprehensive, focused [[!DNL Brands]](./guidelines/brands), [[!DNL Products]](./guidelines/products), and [[!DNL Personas]](./guidelines/personas) guidelines define core aspects of your organization's marketing campaigns.
+GenStudio for Performance Marketing extracts information from these guidelines to begin building your brand.

-Follow these general guidelines when preparing guidelines:
+Follow these best practices when preparing guidelines:

-* Use specific as possible in language and specification
+* Use specific as possible in language and specification.

 * Include the best examples you can find of the style and tone you want campaign assets to embody.

 * Avoid redundancy.
 You might be tempted to repeat a directive multiple times, but redundancy in your guidlines does not help the underlying LLM capture and implement your brand guidelines.